It's not just our health and social care services that support communities.

 Volunteering with us gives them the opportunity to give something back to the community, while equipping them with skills that will increase their chance of finding paid employment on release.

-around 150 placements pass through Sue Ryder every year
+- around 400 prisoners volunteer with Sue Ryder every year

-we have 100 placements at any one time volunteering across the charity
+- we have 150 volunteers on this scheme at any one time volunteering across 118 locations

 His paper reflects discussions with Carol Davis, Prison Volunteer Programme Coordinator (England and Wales, South).